Inuit Sign Language: Status

 Inuit Sign Language is a threatened language.
 A decline in use is in progress due to a variety of reasons, chief of which is the encroachment of ASL.
 As there exists no formal educational opportunities using IUR, parents are increasingly opting to send their children south to schools where ASL is the primary language of instruction or English–ASL interpreted curriculum; Quebec Sign Language (LSQ) and/or French education appears to not hold precedence.
 Therefore, there is no formal alphabet for IUR.
 This trend is seen in the fact that an estimated third of the population (47 in c.
 2000) use IUR as their native language.
 It is unknown the status of the language, though, outside of select communities within Nunavut.

 Efforts to protect and document the language are underway.
 Increasingly, there is support from within and outside the linguistic community to expand local programmes and to document IUR, especially after R. v.
 Suwarak, 1999, which saw an Inuk man put to trial where no interpreter was able to be provided as none existed.
 Through the Nunavut Department of Culture, Language, Elders and Youth (CLEY) and the Department of Justice, Dr Jamie MacDougall is spearheading a project with community members to document and revitalize the language.

 Officially, Inuit Sign Language is offered no rights or protections beyond what is found in the Canadian Charter of Rights and Freedoms, meaning no province or territory has established it as an official language.
 However, alongside ASL, interpreters have used IUR at Nunavut's legislative assembly since 2008.

 Varieties

 As academic research into IUR is a new field, there is limited information related to its varieties.
 However, it is known that there is dialectal variation of the language across at least Nunavut, as to be expected from separated linguistic communities.
 It is reported that a sign language of Greenland is closely related to IUR with ASL and Danish Sign Language loans, but it is yet to be determined whether that is valid as Greenlandic Sign Language may be a variety or related to Danish Sign Language itself.

 Beyond dialectal variation, there is little known of the range of the language or whether not there are multiple languages that exist.
 It is said that Inuit have spoken IUR, or at least a variation therein, for generations across much of their territories, however no current research confirms those rumours.
 As such, IUR is unattested to the west of Nunavut.

+Phonology

+33 different handshapes have been identified.